O. J. McDuffie

-Otis James McDuffie (born December 2, 1969) is a former American college and professional football player who was a wide receiver in the National Football League (NFL) for eight seasons.
-He played college football for Penn State University, and earned All-American honors.
-A first-round pick in the 1993 NFL Draft, he played professionally for the NFL's Miami Dolphins.
+Otis James McDuffie (born December 2, 1969) is an American former professional football player who was a wide receiver for eight seasons with the Miami Dolphins of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, earning All-American honors.
+A first-round pick in the 1993 NFL draft, McDuffie played professionally for the Dolphins.

-Early years
+Early life

 McDuffie was born in Marion, Ohio.
 He attended Hawken School in Gates Mills, Ohio, excelling in football, basketball, track and field and baseball.
 He set Hawken's record for all-purpose yards with 7,302 in his high school career.
 In 1986, McDuffie returned an interception 108 yards, an unofficial Ohio state record.
 During his senior year in 1987, he was named the A-AA Ohio Player of the year.
 For the 1987 high school football season, he scored 136 points (21 touchdowns) ahead of future professional football players Desmond Howard and Robert Smith.

 His number 32 is retired at Hawken School and The News-Herald named McDuffie the number 3 player of the 20th century in Northeast Ohio.
 Memorabilia from McDuffie's days playing Marion Midget Football are featured in an exhibit entitled "A Passion to Play" at the Marion County Historical Society.